Lai Guochuan

-Lai Guochuan (赖国传 (Lài Guóchuán); born 1974) is a Chinese businessman, investor, and the majority shareholder and chairman of English football club West Bromwich Albion.
+Lai Guochuan (赖国传 (Lài Guóchuán); born 1974) is a Chinese businessman and investor.

-Lai is the controlling shareholder and director of private investment firm Yunyi Guokai (Shanghai) Sports Development Limited, founded to take the majority shareholding of West Bromwich Albion.
-His time as controlling shareholder of the football club has been marked by several controversies.
+Lai is the controlling shareholder and director of private investment firm Yunyi Guokai (Shanghai) Sports Development Limited, founded to take the majority shareholding of English football club West Bromwich Albion.
+His time as controlling shareholder of the club was marked by several controversies and fan protests.

 Lai gained his wealth through his position as general manager and shareholder of Palm Eco-Town Development Company, which developed from a small plant nursery business into China's largest landscape development and construction firm over his two decades of stewardship.
 Following his departure from Palm, Lai focused on private investment, but remains heavily connected to the company and serves as a director of a number of its subsidiaries.

 Background and career

 Lai was born in Meizhou, Guangdong, China.
 He resides in Guangzhou, a city in the Guangdong province of China.

 Lai served as General Manager of Palm Eco-Town Development Company Limited for over 20 years.
 During this time the company grew from a plant nursery into one of China's largest and most successful landscape development and construction companies.
 Lai stepped down from this role in 2014 to focus on private investment projects, yet retained a close link with Palm and remains director of a number of subsidiaries including Belt Collins International (HK) Limited, Palm Landscape (Hong Kong) Limited, Hangzhou Nanyue Palm Landscape Construction Limited and PALM Design Holding.